Seattle City of Literature manages public and private partnerships, both within our city and abroad, to grow and promote a robust creative economy.

-We are seeking this designation for many reasons: because we believe that literature and literacy are bedrocks of a well-educated citizenry.
+We sought this designation for many reasons: because we believe that literature and literacy are bedrocks of a well-educated citizenry.
 Because we believe that a strong and sustainable creative economy is essential to the continued growth, stability and resilience of our city.
 Because by raising the profile of literature in Seattle, we benefit all of the arts.
 But above all, because we share UNESCO’s belief that “political and economic agreements are not enough to build a lasting peace between nations—that peace must be established on the basis of humanity’s moral and intellectual solidarity.”

 In the spirit of UNESCO’s mission to promulgate peace and understanding among all people, the organization Seattle City of Literature affirms the following values in our practice:

 • Education at all levels, abilities and ages is of paramount importance to our every effort;

 • Freedom of expression is fundamental to the creation of literature.
 We especially champion expressions of those who are culturally marginalized or otherwise voiceless;

 • The Creative Economy recognizes that writers and all artists be compensated fairly for their work, and that the arts are a vital economic engine for our city;

 • Pursuing cooperation and collaboration among individuals, organizations, and other Creative Cities strengthens existing ties and creates opportunities for all;